equinusocio/astorinomattia.com/src/blog/web-components-the-right-way.md

 - tips

 ---
-From about two years we have been heard about **web components**, well this article will not explain how they work (for that [there is Google](http://bfy.tw/H9oY)), but rather we will address the purpose of this technology, when and how using it.
+For about two years we have been heard about **web components**, well this article will not explain how they work (for that [there is Google](http://bfy.tw/H9oY)), but rather we will address the purpose of this technology, when and how using it.

 We can consider web components as a tool to **extend HTML, not to replace it**.
 The available technologies follow the same rules that we are all used to —from always— see in the most famous language markup in the world.